The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-To help shield your finances from the impact of a recession, try to pay down as much of your credit card debt as you can.
-Our credit card payoff calculator is a good place to start.
+To help shield your finances from the impact of a recession, it’s best to pay down as much of your credit card debt as you can, beginning now.
+If you aren’t sure how to get started, our credit card payoff calculator can help you come up with a plan.

 “Debt can rob you of your future because you are using the money you earn today to pay off things from the past,” says personal finance professional Andrew Lokenauth, adjunct professor at the University of San Francisco’s School of Management.
 “If unpaid, debt can grow larger and larger with the interest and fees adding up.”